python-friends/python-friends.github.io/posts/making-progress.rst

     :align: center

 To find the center of the circle we use a method from computer vision called `blob centroid detection
 <https://www.learnopencv.com/find-center-of-blob-centroid-using-opencv-cpp-python/>`_.
-In short, we take the average position of all the points in the circle.
+In short, we take the average position of all the points in the white circle.

 .. image:: /images/auto-scope-cam/center.png
     :align: center